 How to do it: complete a simple questionnaire

-Fill in and sign a copy of the Financial Ombudsman questionnaire below.
+Fill in and sign a copy of the Financial Ombudsman Services' questionnaire below.
 Include copies of any paperwork that backs up your case, and send the form by recorded delivery to your lender (keep a copy yourself).

 For help getting the details together, see the full details section of the FAQs.